KhronosGroup/glTF-Asset-Generator/Source/ReadmeTemplates/Mesh_NoPosition.md

-These models are intended to test the attributes that can be applied to a primitive.
+These models are intended to test not having the `POSITION` attribute present.

 The following table shows the properties that are set for every model.